example42/psick/docs/trusted_facts.md

 Note that once a trusted fact is set, that can't be changed unless the client's certificate is recreated.
 This means, for example, that before changing the environment of a server (if ever needed) a (eventually manual) client re-certification has to be done.

-In this control-repo if trusted facts such facts are defined, they are used to populate top scope variables which are then used in hiera.yaml hierachy.
+In this control-repo if trusted facts such facts are defined, they are used to populate top scope variables which are then used in hiera.yaml hierarchy.

 The top scope variables are defined in ```manifests/site.pp``` as follows: